 Termirepel™ is an extremely low concern, low toxic, low hazard, non-carcinogenic and non-mutagenic insect aversive.
 It does not kill or cause harm to insects as well as to the environment which indirectly helps to maintain the ecological balance.

 Termirepel™ is available in the form of the liquid concentrate can be mixed in paints in a predetermined ratio and be applied on the walls of the library or the material which has to be protected from termites

-Termirepel™ in the form of the masterbatch, which can be incorporated into the polymeric applications like wires, cables, polymeric material, instruments and equipment.
+Termirepel™ in the form of the masterbatch can be incorporated into polymeric applications like wires, cables, polymeric material, instruments, and equipment.